Survivor Greece season 10

-Survivor 10, also known as Survivor: All-Star, is the tenth season of the popular reality show Survivor Greece.
+Survivor 10, also known as Survivor: All-Star, was the tenth season of the popular reality show Survivor Greece.
 The season premiered on January 8, 2023, and was broadcast on Skai TV in Greece and simulcast on Sigma TV in Cyprus.
 Giorgos Lianos returned as the host.
-Celebrating the show's tenth anniversary milestone, the season featured 26 returning competitors from seasons five to nine, competing for €100,000, who have to survive on a deserted beach, at the exotic La Romana in Dominican Republic, having in their luggage, the necessary clothes and basic food supplies.
+Celebrating the show's tenth anniversary milestone, the season featured 38 returning competitors from seasons five to nine, who have to survive on a deserted beach, at the exotic La Romana in Dominican Republic, having their luggage, the necessary clothes and basic food supplies.